pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 nsims = 1000
 ```

-# 1. Simulate from existing data
+# 1. Take existing data and calculate power by simulate new data with bootstrapping.
+## **1.1.
+Build a Linear Mixed Model from existing data.**

 For the first example we are going to simulate bootstrapped data from an existing data set.
+The Experiment 2 from Kronmüller, E., & Barr, D. J. (2007).
+Perspective-free pragmatics: Broken precedents and the recovery-from-preemption hypothesis.
+Journal of Memory and Language, 56(3), 436-455.

-The data we will be using through out this tutorial is a study about @DANIEL!!!???
+The data we will be using through out this tutorial is a study about how in a conversation the change of a speaker
+or the change of precedents (which are patterns of word usage to discribe an object, e.g. one can reffer to the same object
+"white shoes", "runners", "sneakers") affects the understanding.

+Objects are presented on a screen while participants listen to instructions to move the objects around.
+Participants eye movements were tracked.
+The dependent variable is response time, defined as the latency between the onset of the test description and the moment at which the target was selected.
-The dependent variable is reaction time.
-The independent variables are speaker, precision and load.
+The independent variables are speaker (old vs. new), precedents (maintain vs. break)  and cognitive load (a secondary memory task).
-TODO: briefly describe the dataset

 We have to load the data and define some characteristics like the contrasts and the underlying model.